 OV and EV certificates build on DV certificates and include the name and location of the organization that owns the bound domain name.
 They connect a certificate not just to a domain name, but to the legal entity that controls it.
 The verification process for OV certificates is not consistent across CAs.
 To address this, CAB Forum introduced EV certificates.
 They include the same basic information but mandate strict verification (identity proofing) requirements.
 The EV process can take days or weeks and can include public records searches and attestations (on paper) signed by corporate officers (with pens).
-After all this, when you visit a website that uses an EV certificate some browsers display the name of the organization in the URL bar.
-Outside this limited use in browsers, EV certificates aren’t widely leveraged or required by Web PKI relying parties.
+And at the end of the day, web browsers don't prominently differentiate EV certificates in any way.
+So, EV certificates aren't widely leveraged by Web PKI relying parties.

 Essentially every Web PKI RP only requires DV level assurance, based on "proof" of control of a domain.
 It's important to consider what, precisely, a DV certificate actually proves.
 It's supposed to prove that the entity requesting the certificate owns the relevant domain.
 It actually proves that, at some point in time, the entity requesting the certificate was able to read an email or configure DNS or serve a secret via HTTP.
 The underlying security of DNS, email, and BGP that these processes rely on is not great.
 Attacks against this infrastructure have occurred with the intent to obtain fraudulent certificates.